xtrm-en/xtrm-en/README.md

-# Heya 👋 I'm Killian.
+# Heya 👋 I'm killian.

 I'm a software developer/engineer working closely with JVM languages such as [Kotlin](https://kotlinlang.org) and native languages